LewisLabUCSD/CellFie/README.md

 **How to cite?**

 Richelle et al. What does your cell really do?
-Model-based assessment of mammalian cells metabolic functionalities using transcriptomic data.
+Model-based assessment of mammalian cells metabolic functionalities using omics data.
 Manuscript submitted to Nature Methods